Planning for CloudBees CI on modern cloud platforms

 If you are installing CloudBees CI on modern cloud platforms on premises, CloudBees strongly recommends using NFS for your storage class.
 CloudBees currently defaults to special classes on both GKE and AKS.

-If you’re using EKS, ensure that the storage class that is intended to be used by CloudBees CI on modern cloud platforms can dynamically create persistent volumes.
+If you are using EKS, ensure that the storage class that is intended to be used by CloudBees CI on modern cloud platforms can dynamically create persistent volumes.
 If it does not, make sure you have a process for creating volumes as needed.

-A storage class and a storage claim will be required.
+A storage class and a storage claim are required.
 SSD is recommended.
-For more information, see Kubernetes on AWS EKS - Configuring persistent storage.
+For more information, refer to Configuring persistent storage.

 Verify that you have at least one authenticated user in your cluster with permissions to create Role and RoleBinding objects during installation.